Zemerik/Sports-Stadium/README.md

 <li>Prefix = ss</li>
 <li>Commands = 42</li>
 <li>Languages = JavaScript, NodeJS</li>
-<li>Version = v13</li>
+<li>Version = V13</li>

 <h3>🗽Bot status: </h3>
 <img src = "https://discord.c99.nl/widget/theme-4/1119542429201211432.png">

 <h3>ℹ️About:</h3>
-<p>Sports Universe is a discord bot made with JavaScript, specifically node.js.
+<p>Sports Universe is a discord bot made with JavaScript, specifically NodeJS.
 The bot was originally made to manage <a href = "https://discord.gg/THJhePHaH7">Sports Universe</a>, however numerous servers have added the bot.
 The main features that the bot covers are: Developer; Economy; Fun; General; Moderation.
-There are 8 to 15 commands in each of those Categorie.</p>
+There are 8 to 15 commands in each of those Categories.</p>

-<h3>👨‍💻Developer Commands: </h3>
+<h3>📱Developer Commands: </h3>
 <li>Add - Add an item in the market</li>
 <li>Autolive - Fetch scores for ongoing cricket match(s)</li>
 <li>Eval - Compile Code (Accessible by developers only)</li>